Traditional Braces – Richardson, TX

 - Continue to schedule their six-month dental checkups and cleanings while wearing braces, as this will allow their dentist to ensure no problems are developing that could cause a delay in treatment

 - Have them avoid sticky, sugary foods that can become easily stuck or cause damage to their oral appliances

 How long will it be necessary for my child to wear a retainer after finishing treatment with braces?

-It depends on your child’s case as to how long they can expect to wear a retainer; however, Dr. Jones will likely recommend that this oral appliance be worn full time until the bite becomes permanent.
+It depends on your child’s case as to how long they can expect to wear a retainer; however, Dr. Jones and Dr. Hanson will likely recommend that this oral appliance be worn full time until the bite becomes permanent.
 This will mean wearing the retainer all day, every day for a while but once their teeth become permanently affixed into place, they may only be required to wear it at night while they sleep.
 Ultimately, the process will be based on your child’s smile and what it needs to prevent their teeth from shifting back into their original position.